 How often can I file for bankruptcy?

-You can file Chapter 7 every eight years with the time starting at discharge (the end of your case) as opposed to the filing date.
-You can file a Chapter 13 four years after receiving a discharge from a Chapter 7.
+You can file a Chapter 7 Bankruptcy every eight years with the time starting at discharge (the end of your case) as opposed to the filing date.
+You can file for Bankruptcy Chapter 13 four years after receiving a discharge from a Chapter 7.
 If you previously received a Chapter 13 discharge, you cannot get another Chapter 13 discharge within two years.
 If you filed a Chapter 13 and want to file a Chapter 7, the wait time is six years from the Chapter 13 discharge.

 Do you have to have a certain amount of debt to file?